What is tyre insurance, and why do you need it?

 You will be covered between £150 or £300 annually, inclusive of balance, valve, & VAT, depending on the limit you select.
 Your mileage limit can be up to 50,000 miles per year, and you will be able to claim up to four times.

-Direct Gap offers both tyre insurance and alloy wheel insurance - but what's the difference?
+Direct Gap now offers combined Tyre and Alloy Wheel Insurance - but what's the difference between the two?
 The simple way to tell the difference is that the wheels are in the centre and the tyre is the rubber circle that surrounds it.
 It sounds obvious, but many people simply refer to their car's "wheels" as the whole thing, whereas they are actually two individual entities.
 Separate scratch and dent insurance can be purchased to ensure your alloy wheels continue to look their best, in addition to your tyre insurance.

 Your tyres being in good condition is essential for you being able to use your vehicle.
 Tyres are continuing to get more expensive, however, as the size of wheels continue to grow.
 Similarly, if your vehicle needs specialist tyres, such as off-road capable or high-performance tyres, they can become expensive.
 Tyre insurance takes the sting out of those big bills.